Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-sdk/2-0/scopes/haptic-feedback.md

 }
 ```

-Type of notification occurred type event:
+The types of notification events are:

-- `error`, indicates that a task or action has failed,
+- `error`: indicates that a task or action has failed.
-- `success`, indicates that a task or action has completed successfully,
+- `success`: indicates that a task or action has been completed successfully.
-- `warning`, indicates that a task or action produced a warning.
+- `warning`: indicates that a task or action has triggered a warning.

-## `selectionChanged`
+## Selection Changed

-A method tells that the user has changed a selection.
-The Telegram app may play the
+`selectionChanged` is the method that signals a user has changed a selection.
+The Telegram app may
-appropriate haptics.

-Do not use this feedback when the user makes or confirms a selection; use it only when the
-selection changes.
+play the appropriate haptic feedback.

+Use this feedback only when the selection changes, not when a selection is made or confirmed.

 ```ts
 import { selectionChanged } from '@telegram-apps/sdk';